-Although Amazon has diversified its portfolio and is currently buying companies left and right, it has two major businesses — the online Marketplace of Amazon, and the cloud computing services called AWS (Amazon Web Services).
+The thing is, Amazon started betting on data far earlier than its competitors did.
+That could have made all the difference.
+Although Amazon has diversified its portfolio and is currently buying companies left and right, it has two major businesses — the online marketplace, and the cloud computing services called AWS (Amazon Web Services).
 We will be talking about the major developments and growth in both the sectors.

 How Amazon developed as an e-commerce giant

-This is the way, Amazon uses intelligent suggestion algorithms to encourage customers to buy on impulse.
+Amazon uses intelligent suggestion algorithms to encourage customers to buy on impulse.
 This improves customer’s shopping experience, giving them a customized personal feel, and also makes them spend more money on the website.
 Sale of recommended items, or items sold in addition to the main item, results in a thirty percent increase in Amazon’s sale yearly.

 3. Amazon makes sure that your orders are delivered quickly, and for this, the company goes to great lengths.
 It links with manufacturers and tracks their inventory.
 Amazon uses big data systems for choosing the warehouse that is at the most optimized distance between you and the vendor.
 This reduces shipping costs by ten to forty percent.

-There are many stories about the formation of Amazon Web Services, and although most reports say that it was started in 2006, the truth is that the roots for the idea of Amazon Web Services go back to the year 2000, when Amazon was a far different company than it is today- an e-commerce company struggling with scalability problems.
-Those issues forced the company to build its own internal systems that dealt with the mega growth it was experiencing.
-This is what laid the foundation for AWS.
+There are many stories about the formation of Amazon Web Services, and although most reports say that it was started in 2006, the truth is that the roots for the idea of Amazon Web Services go back to the year 2000, when Amazon was a far different company than it is today.
+The then issues forced the company to build its own internal systems that dealt with the mega growth it was experiencing.
+This laid the foundation for AWS aka Amazon Web Services.

-AWS has developed into the most successful cloud-infrastructure company on the planet, capturing more than thirty percent of the market.
-This is more than its three closest rivals, Microsoft, IBM, and Google combined.
+AWS has developed into the most successful cloud-infrastructure company on the planet, capturing more than 30percent of the market.
+This is more than its three closest rivals; Microsoft, IBM, and Google combined.
 At Amazon Web Services, it also hosts public big data sets at no cost.
 All available big data sets can be used and seamlessly integrated into AWS cloud-based solutions.
 Everyone can now use this public data, such as the data from mapping the Human Genome Project.
 Through Amazon Web Services, companies can create scalable big data applications without worrying about infrastructure, maintenance, and scalability.

-Thousands of big data applications and IOT based apps use the processing power of EC2 instances of AWS.
+Thousands of big data applications and IoT based apps use the processing power of EC2 instances of AWS